sidarayteli/M2-EmbSys/Project/2_Architecture/README.md

 #### * Actuator :

 DC motor operates under voltage of 4.5V to 9V and load current is approximately 250mA.
 In DC motor there many types based on their torque value.
 Here it is used as motor pump to supply water to soil.

-#### * Storage :
-To record data’s for analysis.
-For storage unit used as thingspeak cloud for analysing data.

 ## Block Diagram Explaination